echronos/echronos/components/simple-mutex/docs.md

 If the mutex is in the *available* state, it transitions into the *acquired* state and the API returns immediately.

-If the mutex is in the *acquired* state, the mutex state does not change, but the calling task blocks and a task switch occurs.
+If the mutex is in the *acquired* state, the mutex state does not change, but the calling task yields and a task switch occurs.
-After the task unblocks and becomes the current task again, it attempts to acquire the mutex again in the same fashion until successful.
+When the calling task becomes the current task again, it attempts to acquire the mutex again in the same fashion until successful.

 This API is guaranteed to return only after the calling task has transitioned successfully the mutex from the *available* into the *acquired* state.